 Sugarbush Island Trail, James H. Fullard Nature Reserve

 Discovering Sugarbush Island is a real treat!
-Tucked away off of Davis Lock Road.
+This gem is tucked away off of Davis Lock Road.
 Not only does it include staircases built into the forest floor, but it also showcases a fantastic rocky lookout over a marsh that is a sight to see in fall.
 This Rideau Waterway Land Trust trail is 2.8 km long, well maintained and easy to walk – look for lake views, magnificent butternut, sugar maple, white pine and bitternut trees, as well as species at risk habitat, and more.

 Rideau Trail